 Forrester generates revenues from licensing research, performing advisory services and consulting projects and hosting events.
 Forrester executes contracts that govern the terms and conditions of each arrangement.
 Revenues are recognized when persuasive evidence of an arrangement exists, the fee is fixed and determinable, services have been provided to the customer and collectability is reasonably assured.
 Revenues from contracts that contain multiple deliverables are allocated among the separate units based on their relative fair values; however, the amount recognized is limited to the amount that is not contingent on future performance conditions.
 Research service revenues are recognized ratably over the term of the agreement.
-Advisory service revenues are recognized when the customer receives the agreed upon deliverable and consulting project revenues, which are short-term in nature and based upon fixed-fee agreements, are recognized as the services are provided.
+Advisory service revenues are recognized as the services are provided.
 Losses on consulting project contracts, if any, would be recognized in the period in which the loss first becomes probable and reasonably estimable.
 Reimbursed out-of-pocket expenses are recorded as advisory service revenues.
-Events revenues are recognized upon completion of the event.
+Events revenues are recognized upon of the event.
 Annual subscriptions to our RoleView research, which include access to all or a designated portion of our research, and depending on the type of license, membership in one or more of our Forrester leadership boards, unlimited phone or email analyst inquiry, unlimited participation in Forrester Teleconferences, and the right to attend one event, are accounted for as one unit of accounting and recognized ratably as research services revenue over the membership period.
-Annual subscriptions to our data products include access to designated survey data products and access to a data specialist, and are accounted for as one unit of accounting and recognized ratably as research services revenue over the membership period.
-Clients are offered a service guarantee, which gives them the right to cancel their contracts prior to the end of the contract term and receive a refund for unused products or services.
+Annual subscriptions to our data products include access to designated survey data products and access to a data service guarantee, which gives the mote first prior to the end of the contract term and receive a refund for unused products or services.